web-platform-tests/wpt.fyi/docs/upgrading-go.md

 # Maintenance: Upgrading Golang

 This document details the files to change and the necessary steps when upgrading Golang.
-At the time of the writing, we only upgrade on minor version changes to Golang, not patch changes.
-If that changes, please update this document.

 ## Step 1 - Change the Runtime Version in webapp's app.staging.yaml and app.yaml files